shadow30812/DriveSync/README.md

 * New files and folders
 * Modified files (based on last modified time)
 * Renamed or moved items (detected via inode consistency)
+* Local deletions (mirrors local removals by moving the corresponding Drive items to the Trash)

 This significantly reduces execution time and API usage compared to full re-sync approaches.